KansasCityWomeninTechnology/cocktails-worksheets/docs/css/02-css-basics/README.md

 Now we will link our CSS file to the HTML file by putting it inside the `<head>` tag.

+We do this so that the browser knows where to find the styling for the page.
+The **_index.html_** file contains the content of the web page (anything you want displayed on the page, including text, images, tables, etc.), and the **_styles.css_** file contains the code that tells the browser _how_ that content should be displayed.
+The World Wide Web Consortium (W3C) [recommends](https://www.w3schools.com/CSS/css_howto.asp) that the link to an external stylesheet (_styles.css_) should appear in the `<head>` section because that is where any links to external stylesheets are usually found.
+This is the most common way to add CSS to a web page.

+It's also a lot easier to separate content from styling if you put the link to the stylesheet in the `<head>` section.

 1. Open **_index.html_**.
 In the HTML `<head>` section (between the opening `<head>` and closing `</head>`), find the HTML tags for `title` and `script`.
 Place your cursor after the closing `script` tag, press `Enter`, and link your stylesheet by adding

    {% codeblock copy %}index.html{% codeblock %}